garrardkitchen/resume/content/blog/principles.md

 No?!
 Right, next!
 ```

 A colleague recently shared with me their architecture of a side project.
 They are using AWS and I have 2 **certifications** in AWS (Developer and **Solutions Architect**).
-I rapidly went into **HA**/**Scaling**/**DR** overdrive and rapidly did a verbal dump on what tech they should be use.
+I rapidly went into **HA**/**Scaling**/**DR** overdrive and rapidly did a verbal dump on what tech they should use.
 This was all wrong - for their immediate requirement as they did not know demand - which would have added to their cost; unnecessarily.
 I did, shortly after, re-affirm their decision (may have made 1 or 2 helpful minor suggestions).
 Yeah, think big but don't deliver big without a customer base; huge waste of time, effort and money.

 ## [Occam's Razor]()